Measuring Fabry-Perot fringes#

 entry in the “View” menu (or the button in the toolbar).

 The signal is displayed in a separate window.
-Here, we added vertical cursors and a very interesting text label.
-As for the images, the annotations are stored in the metadata of the signal, and together with the signal data when the workspace is saved.
+Here, we added vertical cursors and a text label.
+As for the images, the annotations are stored in the metadata of the signal and saved together with the signal data when the workspace is saved.
 Click on “OK” to close the window.#

 Now, let’s try the second option for extracting the intensity profile along the X axis,